fk506cni/position_fix/README.md

 ### process generation : 3

-processing generation.

-This number is times to make new generation.
+This number means times to make new generation.

-If your result is not fixed propery enough, make max pop and proc gen more large.
+If your result is not fixed propery enough, make max population and process generation more large.

-### encoding: real encoding(position x, y is int, and axis theta is double)
+### encoding: real encoding(position x, y is int, and slope theta is double)

 ### selection: ranking selection

 ### cross over: uniform cross over or random mix of parents' genes.

-progeny gene value is made from parents' genes.
+Progeny gene value is made from parents' genes.

-new value is random choice of parents'value(carry over) or random mixuture of ones.
+New value is random choice of parents'value(carry over) or random mixuture of ones.

-carry over rate is rate of chance of randome choice. if it is 0, new value will be completely random mixuture.
+Carry over rate is rate of chance of randome choice. if it is 0, new value will be completely random mixuture.

 ### mutation:

-mutation has two patterns.
+Mutation has two patterns.

-perturbation is small change.
+Perturbation is small change.

-this is adding below
+This is adding below to gene.

-nextGaussian()) / perturbation\_base * variable_range
+NextGaussian() / perturbation\_base * variable_range

-default perturbation base is 100.0
+Default perturbation base is 100.0

-catastroph is big change
+Catastroph is big change

-this is replace of randome new value.
+This is replace of randome new value.

 ### preserved parents rate

-parents with low evalation value will be removed in next generation.
+parents with high evalation value (they are not matched with reference) will be removed in next generation.

-this rate is decide parents preserved in next generation.
+This rate is decide parents preserved in next generation.

 If it is 0, all parents will be removed from next generation.